r-bit-rry/QSBets/README.md

 Follow these steps to get started with QSBets.

 ### 1. Install the UV Tool
 This project depends on the UV tool.
-Install it (for example, if using uvicorn):
+Install it.
 ```brew
 brew install uv
 ```